 - “I buy train tickets early in the day, even if we aren’t going to ride it for awhile, as the lines at the ticket booth get long and slooow by afternoon.
 My kids have had the splash pad to themselves at 9 AM.”
 Jill H. shared on the Oh My!
 Omaha Facebook page

 - “We go to the right (towards the giraffes) as we start and then are able to use the elevator to get back to the top.
 Saves some whining from the kiddos when it comes to hiking up the hill.”
 Christine W. shared on the Oh My!
 Omaha Facebook page

 My tip: The zoo has daily animal enrichment programs where you can see them being fed or receiving interacting with a trainer.
 Some are cooler than others.
 Surprisingly, the penguin feeding was kinda dull?

 What are the newest exhibits at the zoo?

-Omaha’s Henry Doorly Zoo & Aquarium will be unveiled Owen Sea Lion Shores in late 2020.
+Omaha’s Henry Doorly Zoo & Aquarium unveiled Owen Sea Lion Shores in late 2020.
 The exhibit features a 275-thousand-gallon pool, 40-foot-long underwater viewing window, natural boundaries, heated rocks, an underwater kelp forest and sandy beach areas.
 (It’s awesome)